 In order to monitor employee driving records for off-duty offenses/violations that could result in increased liability for the Village, the Village may perform a driving record check on any existing employee who is required to drive a Village vehicle as part of their normal job function.

 Any employee who receives any moving violation/offense shall report it immediately to the Village Administrator or Chief of Police, as applicable.
-The Administrator and Police Chief will report any moving violation/offense they received to the Mayor.
+The Administrator and Police Chief will report any moving violation/offense they receive to the Mayor.
 Failure to do so may result in disciplinary action up to and including termination.

 Employees whose driving records are deemed unsatisfactory to the Village and/or its insurer may be precluded from driving a Village vehicle or their own vehicle during the performance of their normal job duties.
 Employees whose driving records result in their being either uninsurable by the Village’s insurance company or who can only be insured by increased premiums to the Village may be reassigned to a non-driving position (if one is available) or terminated at the Village’s discretion.